 Advisors are required in this Item to provide you with certain financial information or disclosures about HC's financial condition.
-HC has no financial commitment that impairs its ability to meet contractual and fiduciary commitments to clients and has not been the subject of a bankruptcy proceeding.
+HC has no financial commitment that impairs its ability to meet contractual and fiduciary commitments to clients and has not been the subject of any bankruptcy proceedings.